rivtlib-dev/rivtlib.github.io/docs/index.md

 ## **rivt** Overview

-**rivt** is a Python package that provides a calculation API for *rivtText*, a highly readable calculation markup language built on reStructuredText.
-The API uses a file and folder conventions to simplify formatting, navigation and code folding.
-The file, folder and prefix naming (italic shows optional) divide the calculation report into modular, easily edited and shareable components.
-The naming structure is also used to assemble calcs into a collated report.
+**rivt** is a Python package providing a calculation document API for *rivtText*, a highly readable calculation markup language wrapping and extending reStructuredText.
+The API uses file and folder conventions to simplify formatting, navigation and code folding.
+Calculation reports are divided into modular, easily edited and shareable components that are used to assemble calcs into a collated report.
 Folders are shown bracketed and notes are in parenthesis.

 **rivt Folder Structure**